Electron-x/GbxDump/Readme.md

 In addition, complete information about the structure of the complex MediaTracker block, which is required for proper data parsing, is still missing.
 Furthermore, the file body may contain information that is not intended for the public.

-## Building the project ##
+## Building the project

 This is a generic C/C++ Win32 desktop project created with Microsoft Visual Studio.
 The workspace consists of the main project `GbxDump`, the subproject `libjpeg` with the [Independent JPEG Group's JPEG software](http://www.ijg.org/) and two setup projects for 32 and 64 bit.
 This repository contains two VC++ project files for Visual Studio 2005 and Visual Studio 2017.
 VS2005 requires the [Microsoft Windows SDK 7.1](https://www.microsoft.com/en-us/download/details.aspx?id=8279) and VS2017 requires the Windows XP platform toolset.
-There are no other dependencies or prerequisites.
+The project file for Visual Studio 2017 includes the WebP decoder libraries `libwebpdecoder.lib` and `libwebpdecoder_debug.lib`.
+These must be created separately.
+For details, see the libwebp/doc folder.

 To create the project with versions between VS2005 and VS2017, please note the following points:
 -   For all configurations, the Windows XP platform toolset `Visual Studio 20xx - Windows XP (v1xx_xp)` should be selected.